 DHHS funding for the individual(s) under investigation or that PHS needs to

-know to ensure appropriate use of Federal funds and otherwise protect the
+know to ensure appropriate use of federal funds and otherwise protect the

 Whistleblower.
-The whistleblower will have an opportunity to
+The whistleblower has an opportunity to

 testify before the inquiry and investigation committees, to review portions of